-Russell Library is Going Fine-Free!
+Russell Library is

-Why is the library going fine-free?
+Why did the library remove fines?

 Overdue fines are a major barrier to large numbers of people, including children, lower-income individuals, and seniors on fixed incomes.
 Often when overdue fines accumulate on someone’s card, they simply stop using the library altogether.
 That is the opposite of what we want.
 We want all members of the community to use the library equally.